yochrisbolton/yochrisbolton/README.md

 - distributed computing on top of traditional web infrastructure
 - interactive generative media (ex using GANs and language models)

-Right now working on an interactive narrative game set in a low fantasy setting, inspired ny fables like those from Aesop:
+Right now working on an interactive narrative game set in a low fantasy setting, inspired ny fables like those from Aesop 🐭